suneeta-mall/suneeta-mall.github.io/docs/blog/posts/2019-12-21-Reproducible-ml-research-n-industry.md

 As per this survey report, 70% of researchers have failed to reproduce another scientist's experiments, and more than 50% have failed to reproduce their own experiments.
 With more than half of participating scientist agreeing to the presence of reproducibility crisis is indeed very real.
 Dr. Joelle Pineau, an Associate Professor at McGill University and lead for
-Facebook’s Artificial Intelligence Research lab, covered the reproducibility crisis in her talk at International Conference on Learning Representations (ICLR) 2018 [you tube][jp_talk].
+Facebook's Artificial Intelligence Research lab, covered the reproducibility crisis in her talk at International Conference on Learning Representations (ICLR) 2018 [you tube][jp_talk].
 She is determined to nip
 this crisis in bud from AI research<sup>[src][nature_jp]</sup>.
 It's not just her, several AI research groups are coming up with measures to ensure reproducibility (example below):